NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >They are naught but problematic.

 Names (by anonymous)
->Names carved on wood, names hewn on stone,
+>Names carved on wood, names hewn on stone
 >Intended to be forever known.
->Lovers from the past and the great Caesars of old,
+>Lovers from the past and the great Caesars of old
 >On wood and on stone their deeds they told.
 >_I was here_, alike they declare;
 >_I came, I saw, I conquered - Beware!_